vapor/docs/deploy/supervisor.md

 stderr_logfile=/var/log/supervisor/%(program_name)-stderr.log
 ```

-This assume the `Hello` project is located in the home folder for the user `vapor`.
+As specified in our configuration file the `Hello` project is located in the home folder for the user `vapor`.
 Make sure `directory` points to the root directory of your project where the `Config/` folder is.

 The `--env=production` flag will disable verbose logging and prioritize the `Config/production` sub folder of your configuration files.